 The most common side effects associated with metformin, also known as biguanides, are bloating, diarrhea, and nausea.
 In most cases, these are temporary side effects that subside once the patient builds up a tolerance to the drug.

 Very rarely, metformin can lead to an excess buildup of lactic acid, which is called lactic acidosis.
 This condition is characterized by symptoms such as fatigue, drowsiness, difficulty breathing, unexplained muscle pain, and upset stomach.

-Also known as glipizide, these medications increase the insulin production in the pancreas to lower blood sugar.
+Also known as glipizide, these medications increase the production in the pancreas to lower blood sugar.

 Glipizide, however, can lower blood sugar too much, causing side effects of dizziness, trembling, sweating, and confusion.
 Extreme low blood sugar can be very dangerous, so eating right and having small meals every few hours are also vital to keeping it under control.